lutianzhou001/neofura-doc/docs/APIs/GetNotificationByContractHash.md

 ## GetNotificationByContractHash

-Gets the notification by the contract hash
+Gets notifications by the contract script hash.

 ### Parameters